googleapis/google-cloud-php/WebRisk/README.md

 ### Installation

+**NOTE:** Cloud Web Risk is not yet publicly available.
+You must be whitelisted in order to gain access.
+See [Setting up the Web Risk API](https://cloud.google.com/web-risk/docs/quickstart) in the product documentation for a link to the sign-up form.

-To begin, install the preferred dependency manager for PHP, [Composer](https://getcomposer.org/).
+Install the preferred dependency manager for PHP, [Composer](https://getcomposer.org/).

 Now to install just this component: